Ira Stanphill: Honors

 Stanphill was inducted into the Gospel Music Hall of Fame (GMA) in 1981, and the Southern Gospel Music Association (SGMA) Hall of Fame in 2001.
 He also received an honorary PhD from Hyles-Anderson College in Hammond, Indiana.

 Family

 On April 23, 1939, Stanphill married Zelma Lawson, a minister's daughter who "played piano by ear and accompanied her parents on a local radio program."
 That marriage ended in divorce October 7, 1948.
 Stanphill and Zelma had a son, Ray.
 On June 7, 1951, following Zelma's death in an automobile accident, he married his second wife, Gloria Holloway.
 They had two daughters, Judy and Cathy.

+Stanphill’s daughter Cathy married Rick Cole, a pastor and son of prominent Pentecostal leader Richard L. Cole.
+Together, they had three children: sons Nate Cole and Travis, and a daughter, Laine.
+Nate, the eldest, became notable in the contemporary Christian music scene as a member of the Billboard-charting, gold-certified Christian pop boy band Plus One.
+The group, signed to Atlantic Records in the early 2000s, gained widespread recognition in both Christian and mainstream pop music circles.
+With multiple chart-topping singles and albums, Plus One toured internationally and was often compared to secular acts like NSYNC and Backstreet Boys for their vocal harmonies and broad appeal.
+Nate Cole’s contributions as a lead vocalist helped bring Christian-themed pop music to a younger, wider audience during the band’s peak.

+In 2025, Nate honored his grandfather’s musical legacy by covering several of Ira Stanphill’s classic hymns.
+His album ‘‘The Biblical Way’’ featured a rendition of “Suppertime,” while his version of “Room at the Cross” (shortened from its original title, Room at the Cross for You) was released as a single a few weeks later.
+Through these recordings, Nate introduced a new generation to the enduring power of his grandfather’s gospel songwriting.

 Brain tumor

 In 1976, Stanphill was diagnosed with "a malignant tumor in the right front quadrant of the brain."
 He underwent successful surgery, living for 17 more years.

 Death

 Stanphill died of a heart attack December 30, 1993, in Overland Park, Kansas, less than two months shy of his 80th birthday.
 He was interred in Johnson County Memorial Gardens, Johnson County, Kansas.